-Children with specific types of NCL sometimes attend a mainstream school initially, though parents may need to consider the additional support available at a special school placement as they navigate their journey with the disease.
-The special educational needs of some children with forms of INCL or LINCL may result in the additional support available at a special nursery or school being recommended immediately.
+Children with specific types of Batten disease sometimes attend a mainstream school initially, though parents may need to consider the additional support available at a special school placement as they navigate their journey with the disease.
+The special educational needs of some children with forms of CLN1 or CLN2 may result in the additional support available at a special nursery or school being recommended immediately.